 EUCLID, as an international intergovernmental institution with a university mandate, offers to select students from the general public two high-level external (distance or online) degree programs in international public health:

 (2) The "EUCLID Doctorate in International Public Health (DIPH which is a PhD)" (see below for information, or this link for the updated responsive page).

 The DIPH is, to date, the only doctorate degree program in this critical field offered by an international intergovernmental organization with a UN-registered charter.

-Its purpose is to prepare highly qualified public health professionals able to serve in civil service, international organizations, health care institutions, as well as non-governmental organizations globally.
+Its purpose is to prepare highly qualified public health professionals who will be able to serve in civil service, international organizations, health care institutions, as well as non-governmental organizations globally.

 Note: For information about EUCLID as an institution, including Participating States, scholarship programs, inter-institutional agreements and accreditation, pleasevisit this page.

-MD and non-MD medical or public health professionals seeking to acquire doctoral expertise and qualification in public health.
+MD and non-MD medical or public health professionals seeking to acquire doctoral expertise and qualification in the field of global health.